 The Damara, Nama, Mbukushu and San are considered partially reached.
 However, the demographic which SIM considers the most unreached by the message of Jesus' love and forgiveness is the emerging generation of youth.

-If you would like to be a part of what God is doing in Namibia, contact our representative in your state or check out the opportunities online.
+If you would like to be a part of what God is doing in Namibia, contact our representative in your state or check out the opportunities in Namibia online.

 CIA World Factbook https://www.cia.gov/library/publications/the-world-factbook/geos/wa.html